anhinga/synapses/regularization.md

 It might be of particular interest if one focuses on learning the network topology (LSTMs already come with quite a bit of predefined topological structure, while, for example, Recurrent Identity Networks don't have much a priori structure, but merely a better regularization setup compared to naive vanilla RNNs).

-### Acceleration of training, possibly including complete rewrites using existing sparse matrix implementations
+### Acceleration of training, possibly including complete rewrites of the system using existing sparse matrix implementations

-[...]
+One might, for example, consider using "PyTorch Extension Library of Optimized Autograd Sparse Matrix Operations", https://github.com/rusty1s/pytorch_sparse

-**This is currently work in progress**
+This has good potential for making things faster.

-**I am going to continue editing this write-up - I expect to be done with all this by March 4, 2019.**
+For this particular problem one would use the Sparse-Dense matrix multiplication, but for more elaborate setups such as as Graph Neural Networks or Dataflow Matrix Machines (https://github.com/jsa-aerial/DMM) one would typically use Sparse-Sparse matrix multiplication.